yasserfarouk/negmas/README.rst

    protocols.
 #.
 Supports agents engaging in multiple concurrent negotiations.
 #.
 Provides support for inter-negotiation synchronization either through coupled utility functions or through central
-   *control* agents.
+   *controllers*.
 #.
-The package provides sample negotiators that can be used as templates for more complex negotiators.
+Provides sample negotiators that can be used as templates for more complex negotiators.
 #.
-The package supports both mediated and unmediated negotiations.
+Supports both mediated and unmediated negotiations.
 #.
 Supports both bilateral and multilateral negotiations.
 #.
 Novel negotiation protocols and simulated *worlds* can be added to the package as easily as adding novel negotiators.
 #.
 Allows for non-traditional negotiation scenarios including dynamic entry/exit from the negotiation.